 Who said you needed fancy tools to place the icing on top of cupcakes?
 You can create gorgeous-looking cupcakes using a Ziplock bag.
 It’s cheap, effective, and turns out great every time.
-This article is here to teach you how.
+This article is here to teach you how to frost a cupcake with a Ziplock bag.

 Hi, there!
 I’m Michelle, and I love to bake.
 I’ve been honing my skill for the past ten years, and I can honestly say that baking is 100% my passion.
 I’ve tried many creative contraptions throughout my journey to get things done, and using a Ziplock bag for icing is undeniably a favorite.